Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 This makes it faster than unprotected TinyAES, and slower (by about 10x) than the highly optimized unprotected OpenSSL that uses CPU AES acceleration instructions.

 No. Asymmetric cryptography (such as ECC or RSA) is typically used only during infrequent operations, such as secure boot, key exchange, or firmware verification.
 These actions occur at startup or update time, not during regular device operation.
 Once the device is running, it uses faster symmetric algorithms (like AES and HMAC) for all ongoing cryptographic tasks.
-So your device operates at full speed during normal use, and the impact of using a software secure implementation of asymmetric cryptography is therefore minimized to its use during startup and update, and to applications where asymmetric crypto is actively used during runtime.
+So your device operates at full speed during normal use, and the impact of using a hardened asymmetric cryptographic library is therefore minimized to its use during startup and update, and to applications where asymmetric crypto is actively used during runtime.

 No. The ECC/RSA library is also modular and typically used only for specific tasks like secure boot, digital signatures, or key exchange.
 If your application does not require asymmetric cryptography, you can use just AES, HMAC, or both.